ChrisGrattoni/partitionoptimizer/README.md

    - No more than 9 B's
    - No more than 9 C's
    - No more than 9 D's
-2. No more than 15 students when combining the A- and B-groups
+2. No more than 15 students when combining the A- and B-cohorts
-3. No more than 15 students when combining the C- and D-groups
+3. No more than 15 students when combining the C- and D-cohorts

 This allows schools some flexibility if they have to rotate students in and out of the building.
-If a school can have no more than 10 people in a classroom (9 students and 1 teacher), then the school can rotate through the A/B/C/D groups one at a time.
-If a school needs to run each classroom at approximately 50% capacity, they can bring in the A- and B-groups together, and then bring in the C- and D-groups together.
+If a school can have no more than 10 people in a classroom (9 students and 1 teacher), then the school can rotate through the A/B/C/D cohorts one at a time.
+If a school needs to run each classroom at approximately 50% capacity, they can bring in the A- and B-cohorts together, and then bring in the C- and D-cohorts together.

-For courses that are not initially "In Compliance," the algorithm attempts to balance the distribution of students in the A/B/C/D groups, as well as the distribution of students in the (A+B) and (C+D) groups.
+For courses that are not initially "In Compliance," the algorithm attempts to balance the distribution of students in the A/B/C/D cohorts, as well as the distribution of students in the (A+B) and (C+D) cohorts.

-If a school has a different set of requirements than a maximum of 9 students in A/B/C/D groups and 15 students in (A+B) and (C+D) groups, then the fitness function in SPOTS.py can easily be modified to accommodate this.
+If a school has a different set of requirements than a maximum of 9 students in A/B/C/D cohorts and 15 students in (A+B) and (C+D) cohorts, then the fitness function in SPOTS.py can easily be modified to accommodate this.

 **Important:** A genetic algorithm is an optimization technique whose results improve with additional computation.
 You may want to let this program work for 8 hours or more to obtain desirable results.